wug-ge/wug.ge/content/blog/docker-php-dev-tutorial.md

 ## Get your environment
 <br>
 Now that you got Docker, it's time for the actual development setup.
-I prepared an environment for you <a href="https://github.com/wug-ge/php-apache-mariadb-project-base" target="_blank" class="text-accent-1">here</a>.
+I prepared an environment for you <a href="https://github.com/wug-ge/php-apache-mariadb-project-base" target="_blank">here</a>.
 If you know about git, you know what you do.
 If you don't: no worries!

-Just click this link to download it: <a href="https://github.com/wug-ge/php-apache-mariadb-project-base/archive/refs/heads/main.zip" target="_blank" class="text-accent-1">Your super cool future dev environment</a>
+Just click this link to download it: <a href="https://github.com/wug-ge/php-apache-mariadb-project-base/archive/refs/heads/main.zip" target="_blank">Your super cool future dev environment</a>
 <br><br>

 ## Configure your environment